dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-12-bitcoins-are-not-mined-they-are-issued-over-time.md

 stayed with Satoshi and Satoshi only, the energy use of the Bitcoin network would be the energy use of a single CPU.

-Bitcoin's energy use is a measure of interest and fair distribution, not a measure of how many of the supposedly useless coins are being produced.
+Bitcoin's energy use is a measure of interest; its reward mechanism is a distribution mechanism.
+When it comes to issuance, the higher Bitcoin's energy use, the fairer the initial distribution of coins.
+Bitcoin's energy use is *not* a measure of how many of the supposedly useless coins are being produced.
+The amount of new coins being issued was fixed from the beginning.
+Coins are issued over time, independent of energy use.

+{% include image.html name="block-rewards.png" %}

 If you are offended by Bitcoin's energy use because you hate bitcoin, I have bad news for you: the same amount of bitcoins would be issued over the same amount